An American voice in the age of artificial intelligence.

 I believe in individual freedom, limited government,

-American technological sovereignty, family,
+American technological sovereignty, family, faith,

-to most problems are found closer to home than Washington pretends.
+and the idea that the answers to most problems are found closer to home than Washington pretends.

 I also created Linine — an AI virtual model with opinions I don't always share.
+The paradox is intentional.

 Kayla Victoria Bennett is an AI-generated virtual character — not a real person.
 All opinions, blog posts, and content published here are part of a creative and narrative project.
 Linine is a second virtual character operated within this same project.